-Crash lorry sheds paper and fuel on M3

 M3 closure as crash lorry sheds paper and diesel

-A section of the M3 motorway is closed southbound after a lorry carrying 20 tonnes of paper overturned.
+A section of the M3 motorway was closed southbound after a lorry carrying 20 tonnes of paper overturned.

-The lorry also shed about 150 litres (32 gallons) of diesel on the road at junction 12 for Eastleigh and left a crash barrier damaged.
+The lorry also shed about 150 litres (32 gallons) of diesel on the road at junction 12 for Eastleigh on Sunday night and left a crash barrier damaged.

 A 50-year-old man has been arrested for failing to provide a specimen, Hampshire Constabulary said.
 No other vehicle was involved.

+The road reopened at 07:45 GMT.
+Delays of up to 30 minutes were reported.

-There are currently delays on the motorway and on the approaches from Eastleigh, Chandlers Ford and Otterbourne.
+The approaches from Eastleigh, Chandlers Ford and Otterbourne were also busy.

-South Central Ambulance Service's hazardous area response team is at the scene.
+South Central Ambulance Service's hazardous area response team attended the scene.